ibra4/api-key/readme.md

 This Laravel package provides a simple API key authentication mechanism for your Laravel applications.
 It allows you to protect your API endpoints by validating API keys sent with each request.

+## Requirements

+- PHP 7.3 or higher

+Tested on Laravel ^8.75

 ## Installation

 You can install this package via Composer: